-- 4 How to Perform the Hack Squat with Perfect For
+- How to Perform the Hack Squat with Perfect Form

 What is a Hack Squat?

 The hack squat is a squatting variation performed with the weights stabilized.
-It looks similar to the barbell back squat, however, it takes the stability and balance concern out of the equation, emphasizing the muscles of the lower body, especially the glutes and quads.
+It looks similar to the barbell back squat, however, it takes the stability and balance concern out of the equation, emphasizing the muscles of the lower body, especially the glutes, hamstrings and quad muscles .

-The hack squat is most commonly performed in:
+The hack squat is most commonly performed on:

 - A hack squat machine